Article 1.

 § 164-47.
 Biennial Report on Recidivism.

-The Judicial Department, through the North Carolina Sentencing and Policy Advisory Commission, the Division of Prisons of the Department of Adult Correction, and the Division of Community Supervision and Reentry of the Department of Adult Correction shall jointly conduct ongoing evaluations of community corrections programs and in‑prison treatment programs and make a biennial report to the General Assembly.
+The Judicial Department, through the North Carolina Sentencing and Policy Advisory Commission and the Department of Adult Correction, shall jointly conduct ongoing evaluations of community corrections programs and in-prison treatment programs and make a biennial report to the General Assembly.
 The report shall include composite measures of program effectiveness based on recidivism rates, other outcome measures, and costs of the programs.

 § 164-48.
 Biennial report on juvenile recidivism.